Shashank-tech9/Advanced-Machine-Learning-Project/README.md

 # Advanced-Machine-Learning-Project
-Final Project for the course "Advanced Machine Learning" In this project we aim to classify spam messages from 2 datasets of emails, using Four algorithms:
+Final Project for the course "Advanced Machine Learning".
+In this project we aim to classify spam messages from 2 datasets of emails, using Four algorithms:
 1) Naive Bayes
 2) Muli level perceptron